The dual Lagrangian fibration of known hyper-K\"ahler manifolds: Deformation invariance of the -trivial automorphisms

 Here $\Aut(X)$ is the group of biholomorphic automorphisms of $X$.
 Huybrechts \cite[Prop 9.1]{huy99} together with Hassett--Tschinkel \cite[Thm 2.1]{has-tsc13} proved that $\Aut^{\circ} (X)$ is a finite group which is invariant under deformations of $X$.

-Now let us further assume $X$ admits a Lagrangian fibration $\pi : X \to B$.
-Then we can restrict our attention to $H^2$-trivial automorphisms that respect the Lagrangian fibration
+Let us now further assume $X$ admits a Lagrangian fibration $\pi : X \to B$.
+We can restrict our attention to $H^2$-trivial automorphisms that respect the Lagrangian fibration

 Since $\Aut^{\circ}(X)$ is finite, so is $\Aut^{\circ}(X/B)$.
 In fact, we can further prove $\Aut^{\circ}(X/B)$ is abelian: this will be showed later in \Cref{prop:aut0 is abelian}.
 Notice that $\Aut^{\circ}(X/B)$ not only depends on $X$ but also on the Lagrangian fibration $\pi : X \to B$.
-Hence, if $X$ admits two different Lagrangian fibrations then they can have different $\Aut^{\circ}(X/B)$.
+Hence, if $X$ admits two different Lagrangian fibrations then they may have different $\Aut^{\circ}(X/B)$.
 In \Cref{sec:aut0 computation}, we will compute $\Aut^{\circ} (X/B)$ for all currently known deformation types of hyper-K\"ahler manifolds $X$.
-In \Cref{sec:abelian scheme}, we will reinterpret $\Aut^{\circ} (X/B)$ as a subgroup of the group of global sections of the ``polarization scheme'' $K$.
-These results will lead us to conjecture that the polarization scheme $K$ coincides with the group $\Aut^{\circ} (X/B)$.
+In \Cref{sec:abelian scheme}, we will reinterpret $\Aut^{\circ} (X/B)$ as global sections of the ``translation automorphism scheme'' $P_0 \to B_0$.

 But before doing so, here we establish a more basic fact in this section; we prove $\Aut^{\circ} (X/B)$ is deformation invariant on $\pi$.
 To make this more precise, we first need to define the notion of a family of Lagrangian fibered hyper-K\"ahler manifolds.